dsc-courses/dsc10-2025-wi/index.md

 >Because of holidays, the schedule of important dates is a bit different in the last few weeks!
 Next week, we have Quiz 4 on Monday, Homework 6 due on Tuesday, and Discussion 8 on Wednesday. -->

 {: .success }
 >Welcome to DSC 10!
 Make sure to read this website thoroughly and complete the items in the [Getting Started](https://dsc10.com/syllabus/#-getting-started) checklist.
-These are due **Wednesday, January 8th at 11:59PM**.

 <!--{: .warning }